How to Apply Natural Looking Makeup: Getting Around a School Makeup Ban

 Suffer from Acne Breakouts?

-Acne is something that all teens, and many adults must battle daily.
+Acne is something that all teens (and even many adults) must battle daily.
 Unfortunately, acne is worse for some than others.
 While one person may only get 2 breakouts a month, others suffer from several per day.

 First & foremost, follow a good cleansing routine to ensure that breakouts don’t get worse.
 One very simple and inexpensive treatment is to apply organic Apple Cider Vinegar as a toner, in the morning and evening.
 It prevents bacteria from cloistering inside pores, and kills the bacteria already present.
 Some people like to use it full-strength, but others dilute it with 50% water.
 You can try a few different application methods, to find the most suitable one for your skin.

 To cover existing blemishes, use a gentle concealer designed for acne prone skin.
 Powder concealer is best, as it allows skin to circulate oxygen, so blemishes heal faster.
-Try Mattify Cosmetic’s Conceal-Zit& apply with a small concealer brush.
-It’s nearly impossible to find a liquid concealer without silicone (dimethicone), but as long as your skin isn’t super sensitive, you could try a liquid concealer like Almay’s Clear Complexion, or a stick concealer like Tarte’s Waterproof Concealer.
+Try Mattify Cosmetic’s Conceal-Zit & apply with a small concealer brush.
+It’s nearly impossible to find a liquid concealer without silicone (dimethicone), which can clog pores - but as long as your skin isn’t super sensitive, you could try a liquid concealer like Almay’s Clear Complexion, or a stick concealer like Tarte’s Waterproof Concealer.
+Spot-test these on an inconspicuous area for a few days, to be sure they aren't triggering breakouts.

 Have Acne Scars or Hyperpigmentation?